dmitro3/NFTKastle/README.md

 npx hardhat test
 ```

-- Note :- This app was deploy to Polygon Mumbai testnet, so you need to connect your wallet to Mumbai testnet before you can Interact with the app.
+- Note :- This app was deploy to Klaytn testnet (Baobab), so you need to connect your wallet to Klaytn testnet (Baobab) before you can Interact with the app.

 # Contract address